s-ben/Fractal-Mosaics/README.md

 # Getting Started

 1. Download the demo example ([zip](https://github.com/s-ben/Fractal-Mosaics/raw/gh-pages/code/fractal_mosaics.zip), [tgz](https://github.com/s-ben/Fractal-Mosaics/raw/gh-pages/code/fractal_mosaics.tgz)).
-2. Download the [example image set](https://docs.google.com/file/d/0B_2ApIVBvXm1RlFjTmVwUXRIcms/edit?usp=sharing) (706 MB database of greyscale images of San Francisco).
+2. Download the [example image set](https://docs.google.com/file/d/0B_2ApIVBvXm1RlFjTmVwUXRIcms/edit?usp=sharing) (9.1 GB database of greyscale images of graffiti).
 3. Unpack the zip file containing the example image set and copy its contents into the /library_images folder in the demo example.
 4. Navigate to the /m-files directory
 5. Run ‘fractal_mosaic.m’

 Your mosaic is now rendering.

-WARNING:  it takes a long time to render a mosaic (~6 to 8 hrs on my macbook pro).
+WARNING:  it takes a long time to render a mosaic (~10.5 hrs on my macbook pro).
 If you want to optimize it, please do ;)

 The demo example creates a black and white mosaic.
 This is because color takes ~3X as long.
 To create a color mosaic, download the [color image set](https://docs.google.com/file/d/0B_2ApIVBv Xm1ckhjX3RibVVPdkk/edit?usp=sharing) (COMING SOON), and set Fractal Mosaics to color mode (see the [Variables](https://github.com/s-ben/Fractal-Mosaics/wiki/Variables) page for info on this).